zoesimmons/hs-my-little-rainbow-philly-springside-chestn-f924/README.md

 #My Little Rainbow
 In this tutorial we're going to make a rainbow with HTML `<div>` elements.
 And while we do it we're going to learn about html elements, css styling, css selectors, how color works in css, and importing stylesheets.

-**1** First you'll need to open `index.html` in both Sublime Text and the browser.
+**1** First you'll need to open `index.html` in both your text editor and the browser.
 Notice it's completely empty in the browser.

 **2** Link `main.css` to `index.html` and refresh the browser.
 You should see a black rainbow.